whackengine/whack/Notebook/mxmlc/type-safety.md

 # Type safety

-Create a poll somewhere: is it worthy type checking given arguments in every activation?
-Is it worthy type checking the value in each return statement or function's expression body, as well?
+## Codegen

+- [ ] Type check given arguments in every activation using ActionCore `coerceorfail()`.
+- [ ] Type check the value in each return statement or function's expression body using `coerceorfail()`, in case the value is wildcard or `Object` targeting a known type that is not wildcard or `Object`.